pyroib/Website-Costigan-Hills-Realestate/README.md

-#  iblott.com WordPress Themes
+#  www.hillsrealestate.com.au HTML Website

-A wordpress theme for iblott.com
+A wordpress theme for www.hillsrealestate.com.au

 ## Getting Started

-This is a wordpress theme.
-Install the iblott_V4.0 folder in your wordpress /wp-content/themes/ folder
+This is a complete HTML website.

 ### Prerequisites